yochaigal/cairn/README.md

 The full text is licensed under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 The original Affinity Publisher file is also available with the downloads.

-This is a game that values community contributions.
-If you would like to get familiar with contributing to the website, see [Starting to Contribute](./contributing).
+This is a game that values community contributions!
+If you'd like to submit an adventure, hack, monster, or conversion take a look at the [submission guide](/submissions/submissions-guide).

 <p></p>